 The Gem Of California's Gold Country Is A Town In The Sierra Nevada Foothills With Fun Shops And Restaurants

 Lined with old-fashioned storefronts and an undeniable Wild West facade, Copperopolis' downtown plaza feels like a step back in time.
-But the Town Square at Copper Valley, as it's formally known, actually sprang up far more recently.
-Peruse the shops that line the charming plaza.
-Thumb through the many instruments at the Guitar Gods School of Music, or snag outdoor essentials at Gateway Adventure Co.
-You can even enjoy an afternoon of pampering at Annie's Day Spa and Boutique.
+The Town Square at Copper Valley, as it's formally known, actually sprang up far more recently.
+Peruse the local shops that line this charming plaza.
+For example, you can thumb through electric and acoustic guitars and accessories at the Guitar Gods School of Music.
+If you're planning to get out in California's grand nature, snag some outdoor essentials and fishing supplies at Gateway Adventure Co.

 You can also submerge yourself in the history of Copperopolis, or Copper as it's called by locals, over at Ira's Old Corner Saloon on Main Street.
 The historic tavern has housed a saloon since its founding in 1862.
 Venture up the street to see a few other snapshots of the past, including the first school bell in town and an 1830s cannon.
 Be sure to head around the corner to Copperopolis Park to see various mining equipment from the days of ore.